-If it is intended that the air curtain is to ever operate in cooling mode switch the Mode Button on the PAR-30MAA remote controller to 'COOL' and adjust the target temperature to 14°C minimum setting using the - Temp.
+If it is intended that the air curtain is to ever operate in cooling mode\ switch the Mode Button on the PAR-30MAA remote controller to 'COOL' and adjust the target temperature to 14°C minimum setting using the - Temp.
 Button.
 Wait for the air curtain air stream to go cold.
 Check there is no debris in the outlet spout, there are no kinks in condensate hoses and the condensate pump (if used) will operate.
 It is unlikely that condensate will fill the drain tray straight away so it will be necessary to fill the tray manually with water to see if the condensate removal system is working satisfactorily.
 If an alarm sensor is fitted in the drain tray, check it operates to stop the air curtain cooling if the drain tray becomes too full.
-Test the air curtain for a time in cooling mode with the hinged recessed grille closed and if environmental conditions permit check that condensate is being collected and pumped away by the condensate pump.
+Test the air curtain for a time in cooling mode with all the panels and grilles fitted and if environmental conditions permit check that condensate is being collected and pumped away by the condensate pump.
 No condensate should leak out of the air curtain.
-At the end of the cooling test open the hinged recessed grille and check that the inside of the air curtain has remained dry and that all condensate was collected by the removal system.
+At the end of the cooling test remove the inlet grilles and the bottom access panel and check that the inside of the air curtain has remained dry and that all condensate was collected by the removal system.

-For the air curtain to operate in cooling mode the plug must be removed from CNX5 on the PAC-IF010 Interface PCB (see Wiring Diagrams 1 & 2 on Pages 18 and 19).
+\ For the air curtain to operate in cooling mode the plug must be removed from CNX5 on the PAC-IF010 Interface PCB (see Wiring Diagrams 1 & 2 on Pages 16 and 17).
 There must also be a condensate disposal system fitted.